hanzheteng/pioneer_mrs/README.md

 #### Sample Usage
 Basically there are several steps:
-1. launch server nodes on all five robots </br>
+1. launch nodes on all five robots </br>
-`roslaunch pioneer_mrs multi-robot-server.launch`
-2. launch client nodes on all five robots </br>
 `roslaunch pioneer_mrs multi-robot.launch`
-3. launch nodes on commander </br>
+2. launch nodes on commander </br>
 `roslaunch pioneer_mrs commander.launch`

 If using Vicon: